matejhozlar/zivotopis/README.md

-# 🌍 Personal Portfolio
+# 🌍 Personal Portfolio | Osobné portfólio | Osobní portfolio

 ---

+## 🇬🇧 English
 ### 📖 About the Project
-This project the source code of my personal portfolio that serves as a résumé and a presentation of my experience, education, and projects.
+This project is my personal portfolio that serves as a résumé and a presentation of my experience, education, and projects.
 This website contains information about me, my studies, and the projects I have worked on.

 ### 🔧 Technologies Used